On Expressivity of Height in Neural Networks

-\begin{proof} For the first assertion, we claim that each pre-activation $g_{i}^{(j)}$, $2\leq i\leq k$, $j=1,2$, cannot have its every two adjacent pieces of slope with different sign, which implies the activation cannot produce the most breakpoints as in Lemma \ref{old_new}.
+\begin{proof} For the first assertion, we claim that each pre-activation $g_{k}^{(j)}$, $2\leq k\leq K$, $j=1,2$, cannot make its two adjacent pieces have slopes with different signs, which implies the pre-activation cannot produce the most breakpoints as in Lemma \ref{old_new}.
 In fact, $g_{2}^{(j)}$, $j=1,2$, has at most $3$ pieces.
-If some $g_{2}^{(j)}$ has $3$ pieces, then by exhaustion, we know either it has a $0$-slope, or it has two adjacent pieces with slopes of the same sign (see Figure \ref{fig:manifold}).
-Hence, $f_{2}^{(j)}$, $j=1,2$, has at most $2$ newly produced breakpoints.
-Then the output of the $2$-nd layer has at most $2+2 \times 2=6$ breakpoints, i.e., $7$ pieces.
-Applying a similar method to each piece, we can get our result via a simple induction step.
+If some $g_{2}^{(j)}$ has $3$ pieces, then by enumeration, we know either it has a $0$ slope, or it has two adjacent pieces with slopes of the same sign (see Figure \ref{fig:manifold}).
+Hence, $f_{2}^{(j)}$, $j=1,2$, has at most $2$ new breakpoints.
+Then the output of the second layer has at most $2+2 \times 2=6$ breakpoints and $7$ pieces.
+Applying a similar method to each piece, we can finish the proof via a simple induction step.

 Now we come to the second assertion.
-For convenience, we say an $\mathbb{R} \rightarrow \mathbb{R}$ PWL function $f$ is of "triangle-trapezoid-triangle" shape on $[a, b] \subset \mathbb{R}$, if there exists a partition of $[a, b]: a<x_{1}<x_{2}<\cdots<x_{6}<b$ and a positive constant $c$, such that
+For convenience, we say an $\mathbb{R} \rightarrow \mathbb{R}$ PWL function $f$ is of “triangle-trapezoid-triangle" shape on $[a, b] \subset \mathbb{R}$, if there exists a partition of $[a, b]: a<x_{1}<x_{2}<\cdots<x_{6}<b$ and a positive constant $c$, such that